Yanyuwa people

 The Yanyuwa people, also spelt Yanuwa, Yanyula and other variations, are an Aboriginal Australian people of the Northern Territory who live in the coastal region inclusive of and opposite to the Sir Edward Pellew Group of Islands in the southern Gulf of Carpentaria.
+They self-identify as a saltwater people.
+(Note: 'Bradley details Yanyuwa people's recognition of themselves as people of the sea, and argues for a Yanyuwa sense of identity, called Yanyuwangala, which he translates as the awareness of being a saltwater Yanyuwa person.')

 Country

 In Norman Tindale's estimation, the Yanyuwa had roughly 6,300 mi2 of tribal lands, encompassing the McArthur River from near Borroloola as far as the coast, and running southeast along the coast to the other sided of Tully Inlet.
 They were also present at Pungalina.
 Offshore, perhaps excluding Vanderlin Island though contemporary Yanyuwa insist they were Indigenous also to that area, they also lived and fished on the Sir Edward Pellew Islands.

 The Yanyuwa lived east of the Wilingura.
 On their southern flank were the Binbinga people.
 In the Yanyuwa language there are some 1,500 placenames marking out the distinctive features of the territory they once inhabited.